Chorus-bdd/Chorus/CustomConfiguration.md

 ### Getting properties for a handler which supports sub-configurations ###

-Sometimes a handler requires sub-configurations or sub-groups of properties For example, the built in Processes handler supports setting a group of properties for each named process:
+Sometimes a handler requires sub-configurations or sub-groups of properties.

+For example, the built in Processes handler supports setting a group of properties for each named process:

     processes.processOne.mainClass=org.myorg.MyClass